Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Empirical Study

 \subsection{Benchmarking Different Models}

-We benchmark six genomic foundation models with three fine-tuning strategies across two benchmark suites.
+We comprehensively benchmark six genomic foundation models with three different fine-tuning strategies across two benchmark suites.
 This experiment highlights the role of the Benchmarker module by comparing model performance and tuning methods on standardized downstream tasks.
+This benchmark compares heterogeneous models with different sizes, architectures, pre-training corpora, context lengths, and tokenizers.
+Thus, the results reflect practical model performance within \methodac, not intrinsic architectural superiority.
+Controlled architectural conclusions would require matched scale, data, and training budgets.

-\paragraph{Experimental Setup.} We evaluate model performance on tasks from two sources: the GUE benchmark \cite{zhou2024dnabert} and Genomic Benchmarks \cite{grevsova2023genomic}.
-For most tasks, we report test set performance with the Matthews correlation coefficient.
+\paragraph{Experimental Setup.} We evaluate model performance on tasks from two widely used sources: the GUE benchmark \cite{zhou2024dnabert} and Genomic Benchmarks \cite{grevsova2023genomic}.
+For most benchmark tasks, we report reliable test set performance with the Matthews correlation coefficient.
 For the COVID variant prediction task, we follow the benchmark protocol and report the F1 score.
+We evaluate the same six models in \cref{subsec:downstream}: HyenaDNA-160k, DNABERT-2, Caduceus-131k, Nucleotide Transformer-500M, EVO-1-131k, and GenomeOcean-100M.
+To provide a robust reference for the computational overhead of foundation models, we compare against several non-foundation-model baselines, including Support Vector Machines and Random Forests trained on 4-mer frequency features, a Convolutional Neural Network operating on one-hot encoded sequences, Position Weight Matrix (PWM)-based motif-scanning pipelines paired with Random Forest or linear SVM classifiers, and Hidden Markov Model (HMM)-based motif-finding approaches.
+For each experiment, we consistently use random seeds 14, 28, and 42, and report the mean score along with the standard deviation.

-We evaluate the same six models in \cref{subsec:downstream}: GenomeOcean-100M, EVO-1-131k, DNABERT-2, HyenaDNA-160k, Caduceus-131k, and Nucleotide Transformer-500M.
-Unless otherwise specified, we fine-tune all models with a learning rate of $3.0 \times 10^{-5}$ and the AdamW optimizer in full-precision (FP32) mode.
+We fine-tune all models with a learning rate of $3.0 \times 10^{-5}$ and the AdamW optimizer in full-precision (FP32) mode.
 For Caduceus, we use a higher learning rate of $1.0 \times 10^{-3}$ to ensure training stability.
 For LoRA tuning, we use rank $r=8$ and scaling factor $\alpha=32$.

-Similar to \cref{subsec:downstream}, we apply LoRA to all feed-forward layers in GenomeOcean, DNABERT-2, Caduceus, and Nucleotide Transformer.
-For HyenaDNA, we apply LoRA only to the input/output projection layers within the Hyena blocks.
-For EVO, we target the key, query, and value matrices in each attention block, due to the large size of feed-forward layers.
-The adapter tuning freezes all base model parameters and appends a trainable multilayer perceptron adapter with a single hidden layer of size 256.
+Similar to \cref{subsec:downstream}, we apply LoRA to all feed-forward layers in DNABERT-2, Caduceus, Nucleotide Transformer, and GenomeOcean.
+For HyenaDNA, we apply LoRA only to the input and output projection layers within the Hyena blocks.
+For the EVO model, we target the key, query, and value matrices in each attention block, due to the large size of feed-forward layer parameters.
+The adapter tuning freezes all base models and appends a trainable multilayer perceptron adapter with a single hidden layer of size 256.
+We perform training on a single NVIDIA H100 80GB GPU for most models with a batch size of 32.
+For Nucleotide Transformer-500M, due to its larger memory footprint during full-parameter tuning, we fine-tune it with distributed data parallel across two NVIDIA H100 80GB GPUs.
+This also demonstrates the functionality of our distributed training.